mrdunker/RTL_Workshop_VSD/README.md

 <details>
   <summary>Introduction</summary>
   <br />
-  This section mainly focuses on Iverilog,GTKwave and Yosys.
+  This section mainly focuses on Iverilog,GTKwave, and Yosys.
 The simulation and synthesis of a basic 2x1 mux is also done.<br /><br />
  A simulator refers to a software tool or program that simulates the behavior of the digital design described at the RTL level.
 It allows designers to test and verify the functionality of their digital designs before actual hardware is fabricated.
 Simulators take the RTL description and execute it in a software environment, allowing the designer to observe how the design behaves under different conditions and inputs.
 The simulator looks for changes in the input.Upon change inn